Maximilian-Winter/file_combiner/README.md

 ## Usage

-After installation, you can use the `file-combiner` command from anywhere in your terminal:
+After installation, you can use the following commands from anywhere in your terminal:

+1. `file-combiner`: Combines files in a folder
+2. `folder-tree`: Generates a folder structure tree
+3. `file-list`: Generates a list of files in a folder

+### file-combiner command

 ```
 file-combiner /path/to/folder --output combined_output.txt --extensions .py .txt --ignore venv .git
 ```

-### Arguments:
+#### Arguments:

 - `folder_path`: Path to the folder to process (required)
 - `--output`: Name of the output file (default: output.txt)